fnalways/Olares/docs/manual/olares/settings/search.md

 This guide helps you understand and configure indexing rules to optimize your search experience.

+See also [Search within Olares](/manual/olares/desktop.md#search-within-olares) for how to use global search.

 :::tip Search scope
 These settings apply only to your own files in Olares.